mindspore-ai/mindspore/model_zoo/official/nlp/bert_thor/README.md

 This is an example of training Bert with MLPerf v0.7 dataset by second-order optimizer THOR.
 THOR is a novel approximate seond-order optimization method in MindSpore.
 With fewer iterations, THOR can finish Bert-Large training in 14 minutes to a masked lm accuracy of 71.3% using 8 Ascend 910, which is much faster than SGD with Momentum.

 ## Model Architecture
-The architecture of Bert contains 3 embedding layers which are used to look up token embeddings, position embeddings and segmentation embeddings; Then BERT basically consists of a stack of Transformer encoder blocks; finally bert are trained for two tasks: Masked Language Model and Next Sentence Prediction.
+The architecture of Bert contains 3 embedding layers which are used to look up token embeddings, position embeddings and segmentation embeddings; Then BERT basically consists of a stack of Transformer encoder blocks; finally bert is trained for two tasks: Masked Language Model and Next Sentence Prediction.

 ## Dataset
 Dataset used: MLPerf v0.7 dataset for BERT